-Federici's reveals Marx's blindness - in his account of primitive accumulation - to the economic relationship between the reproductive work and unpaid labour in the home to the social system of production.
-The oppression of women and subordination to men was not simply a result of the feudal relations as Marx claimed and not due to the exclusion of women from capital development as some feminists argue.
+Federici reveals Marx's blindness - in his account of primitive accumulation - to the economic relationship between reproductive work and unpaid labour in the home to the social system of production.
+The oppression of women and subordination to men was not simply a result of feudal relations, as Marx claimed and not due to the exclusion of women from capital development, as some feminists argue.
 Women were included in capitalist development - their role was mystified as a "natural resource or personal service" and exploited.
-Reproducing the work force and contributing to the physical and emotional well-being of workers to ensure participation in production was not recognised, yet it was essential and profited upon.
+Reproducing the workforce and contributing to workers' physical and emotional well-being to ensure participation in production was not recognised, yet it was essential and profited upon.

-This social-economic role of women - of producing the productivity of workers - was pushed to the background construing it as imperceptible, unnoticed, assumed, expected, normalised, natural.
+This social-economic role of women - producing workers' productivity - was pushed to the background, construing it as imperceptible, unnoticed, assumed, expected, normalised, and natural.

 For in pre-capitalist Europe women's subordination to men had been tempered by the fact that they had access to the commons and other communal assets, while in the new capitalist regime women themselves became the commons, as their work was defined as a natural resource, laying outside the sphere of market relations.
 Women were disqualified from the market and public space.
-Craft workers campaigned against women workers in an attempt to protect themselves from the competition of cheaper women's rates.
+Craft workers campaigned against women workers to protect themselves from the competition of cheaper women's rates.
 Men refused to work with men that worked with women.
-Women were expelled from their workshops and if seen to be working in the public space were represented as "sexually aggressive shrews", "whores" and "witches".
+Women were expelled from their workshops and, if seen to be working in the public space, were represented as "sexually aggressive shrews", "whores", and "witches".

-The jobs available to proletarian women were of the lowest status: "domestic workers, farm-hands, spinners, knitters, embroiderers, hawkers, wet nursers".
-Creating a sexual division of labour and dependence of the female non-worker to the male worker.
-For example, in England, the law entitled husbands to the earning of their wives - even if the work was breastfeeding.
-Furthermore, they suffered legal infantilisation - losing the right to independently manage their affairs and conduct economic activity.
-Federici points out that disenfranchised, male waged workers still gained the benefits from the wages and unpaid domestic work of their wives.
-They also had means to pay for the services of prostitutes without experiencing the kinds of risks or punishments the sex workers faced.
+The jobs available to proletarian women were of the lowest status: "domestic workers, farm hands, spinners, knitters, embroiderers, hawkers, wet nursers".
+This created a sexual division of labour and dependence of the female non-worker on the male worker.
+For example, in England, the law entitled husbands to their wives' earnings - even if the work was breastfeeding.
+Furthermore, they suffered legal infantilisation - losing the right to manage their affairs and conduct economic activity independently.
+Federici points out that disenfranchised, malewaged workers still gained benefits from the wages and unpaid domestic work of their wives.
+They also had the means to pay for the services of prostitutes without experiencing the kinds of risks or punishments the sex workers faced.
 Men faced lower risks and wielded the power to threaten a woman's honour.

-The loss of access to earn a wage led to the "massification" of prostitution.
-In the Middle Ages sex work had been considered a "necessary evil" but during the transition prostitution saw new restrictions and then criminalisation.
-Brothels were shut-down and prostitutes were subjected to "banishment, flogging and punishments such as the ducking stool.
-In contrast, it was not considered a crime, in 16th-century France, to rape a prostitute.
+The obstacles women faced in earning wages led to the "massification" of prostitution.
+In the Middle Ages, sex work had been considered a "necessary evil", but during the transition, prostitution saw new restrictions and then criminalisation.
+Brothels were shut down, and prostitutes were subjected to "banishment, flogging and punishments such as the ducking stool.
+In contrast, it was not considered a crime in 16th-century France to rape a prostitute.